altdesktop/i3ipc-glib/README.md

 # version of the library.
 ipc.connect()

 # Query the ipc for outputs.
-The result is a string that can be parsed as json.
+For now, the result is a dict that represents the
+# parsed reply of a command like `i3-msg -t get_outputs`.
+Later it will be an
+# object with methods for common tasks.
+The goal is to remove the burden of
+# writing recursive tree algorithms, understanding i3 data structures, or
+# reading X11 specification documents to do anything useful.
 outputs = ipc.get_outputs()

 print('Got outputs:')